ehsan11100/AdGuard/Configuration.md

 <a id="upstreams-for-rdns"></a>
 ### Specifying upstreams for rDNS

-AdGuardHome automatically gets the names of connected devices using rDNS.
+AdGuardHome automatically gets the names of connected devices using Reverse DNS lookup (rDNS).
 It sends a PTR request with an IP address of a client to a DNS server and uses its name for "clients friendly names".
 But what if you want AdGuardHome to use another DNS server for a specific IP address range?
 You can do it using the same syntax as for general upstream servers, for example:

     [/168.192.in-addr.arpa/]192.168.0.1